Sky Replay: Sky Two (2005–2020)

-On 18 July 2005, rumours circulated that Sky was planning to extend the Sky One brand by rebranding Sky Mix as Sky Two, and launching a Sky Three as well.
+On 18 July 2005, rumours circulated that Sky was planning to extend the Sky One brand by reviving the Sky 2 brand by replacing Sky Mix, and launching a Sky Three as well.
 The channel rebranded effectively to Sky Two in November of that year, and began using Kaktus Films' animated idents in line with those introduced on Sky One the prior year.

 On Thursday 1 March 2007, Sky Two, alongside other non-premium Sky networks, were removed from Virgin Media following a contract dispute between Virgin Media and BSkyB caused by the expiry of their carriage agreement and their inability to reach a new deal.
 When Sky Two was removed, Virgin Media renamed the slot on the EPG as "Old Sky Two Try Living", before it was removed completely.

 In February 2008, Sky Two began utilising the same short-lived range of idents that its sister channels used, except using a "Green" range of graphics.

 On 31 August 2008, the channel adopted a revised branding of Sky2, when Sky's entertainment channels relaunched with numeric names and shared branding elements, utilising blue solids (Sky1), green liquids (Sky2) and pink particles (Sky3).

 On 13 November 2008, following the agreement of a new deal between BSkyB and Virgin Media, Sky2 along with Sky's other non-premium channels returned to Virgin Media's television service.